 The country also has a long literary tradition, and the most well known are the fairy tale author Hans Christian Andersen and Søren Kierkegaard.

 See more: Historical attractions in Denmark

-In the 20th century, the author Karen Blixen gained international recognition for her book "Out of Africa", which became a Hollywood movie in 1985, starring Meryl Streep and Robert Redford.
+In the 20th century, Karen Blixen gained international recognition for her book "Out of Africa", which became a Hollywood movie in 1985, starring Meryl Streep and Robert Redford.

 Danish Design is renowned for its elegance

 Danish design is not just limited to museums and galleries.
 It can be found everywhere, as in restaurants, hotels and private Danish homes and many Danes have a designer lamp of furniture.

 You can find many things like salad sets, candle holders and salt and pepper grinders, also used for presents, with a beautiful design, because Danish-designed products are meant to be used.
 Of famous brands, we can mention Royal Copenhagen and Erik Bagger design.

 Bang & Olufsen are also praised worldwide for their visually striking sound systems and can be found in many Danish homes.